The Risks of a Drug Overdose

 The amount of drug it takes to cause an overdose is variable, depending on several factors.

-If you are taking a prescription drug, any amount over the recommended dosage can cause an overdose.
-With illicit drugs taken for recreational purposes, any amount can be too much.
 This is partly due to the fact that illicit drugs are unregulated, and you may never know the actual purity and potency of the particular drug you are taking.

 Illicit drugs can vary from batch to batch.
 They often have additives or adulterants in them that are used to cut or stretch the product.
 Even if you took the same amount the last time, it could be more powerful this time and cause an overdose in a smaller dose.